Tag Archives: interest-history

 by Taneesh Khera Black English has a rich history that touches on everything from linguistics to literature to music—and, of course, the words we speak each and every day.
 Black English is also known as African American Vernacular English (AAVE), among other names, as discussed in the extensive historical usage note at its entry.
 This form of English is as complex, of course, as standard …

-If you live in the United States and you’re anything like us, you might view Presidents’ Day as just another three-day weekend in February.
-But the story behind this important commemorative holiday is more interesting than you might think—especially considering Presidents’ Day isn’t the official name of the holiday at all.
-Presidents’ Day was first established in 1885 to honor the February 22 birthday of …
+In the United States, Presidents’ Day is traditionally celebrated during a three-day weekend in February.
+And the story behind this important commemorative holiday is more interesting than you might think—especially considering Presidents’ Day isn’t the official name of the holiday at all.
+Presidents’ Day was first established in 1885 to honor the February 22 birthday of our mythic first president and dollar bill cover model, …